aniabrown/hpc-carpentry-shell-WHPC/setup.md

 This will provide you with bash (and SSH) in the Git Bash program.

 The video below talks through installing and opening git bash v2.7.2.
-You will not need to additionally download the Software Carpentry Windows Installer for this workshop that is mentioned in the video.
+You will not need to additionally download the Software Carpentry Windows Installer that is mentioned in the video for this workshop.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/339AEqk9c-8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>